As a realtor, did you know that 9 out of 10 home buyers today rely on the internet as one of their primary research sources?

 The great thing about Facebook Live Video is that you don’t need fancy equipment to get engagement and reach your target audience.

-All you really need is your smart phone, a strong WiFi signal, and some decent lighting.
-You can improve the lighting for your video by using natural light (open up a window and face it!), a ring light, or a phone case with built-in lighting.
+All you really need is your smartphone, a strong WiFi signal, and some decent lighting.
+You can improve the lighting for your video by using natural light (open up a window and face it!), or a phone case with built-in lighting.
 If you’re sitting in one place during the broadcast, also consider buying a tripod for your phone.

 You may want to outline the points you plan to discuss in your video too.
 If you do this, keep the outline in front of you as you talk so you can stay on track and remember each key point.